greg-lund/marble_beacon/beacon/README.md

 ### Lasercut Parts
 Part's File Name | Quantity | Notes
 -------- | -------- | --------
-beacon\_sheet.DXF | 1 | Use a full 18"x24" sheet
+beacon\_sheet.dxf | 1 | Use a full 18"x24" sheet

-The beacon\_sheet.DXF file has all of the lasercut components to create a single beacon.
+The beacon\_sheet.dxf file has all of the lasercut components to create a single beacon.
 Take care in aligning the cut as the pieces are a tight fit on the sheet.
 If an individual part's DXF is required it can be found in the FULL\_DXF directory.

 ## Step 1: Wiring the Front Panel